tts/osm/README.md

 # osm

-Various map renderings from the OpenStreetMap data.
+Various plots and map renderings from the OpenStreetMap data.